cemulate/polyomino-solver/README.md

 # How it works

+### Algorithm X

+Knuth's "Algorithm X" (implemented with "Dancing Links") is the best algorithm to handle this problem, by reducing it to an [Exact Cover Problem](https://en.wikipedia.org/wiki/Exact_cover).
+The details are explained by Knuth himself in [his paper](https://arxiv.org/abs/cs/0011047).
+I use [dlxlib](https://github.com/taylorjg/dlxlibjs/blob/master/src/dlx.js) as an implementation of Dancing Links, courtesy of [taylorgj](https://github.com/taylorjg).

+### Converstion to SAT

+The other two solving methods are much less efficient, and were the solutions I first discovered.

 It's known that for arbitrary grids and arbitrary sets of [polyominos](https://en.wikipedia.org/wiki/Polyomino), the problem of deciding whether or not the polyominos can fit together on the grid is an [NP-Complete](https://en.wikipedia.org/wiki/NP-completeness) problem.
-Being NP-Complete, we can convert a tiling problem into an instance of a [Boolean Satisfiability Problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), for which far more efficient solvers exist.
+Being NP-Complete, we can convert a tiling problem into an instance of a [Boolean Satisfiability Problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), for which efficient solvers exist.

-Tiling problems can be converted to SAT problems in the following manner:

-- For every possible orientation and translation of each polyomino, a boolean variable is created signifying that "this piece can go on the board in this way"
-- Add clauses that express "one piece can't exist in two different ways"
-- Add clauses that express "each piece must go on the board in some way"
-- Add clauses that express "two pieces cannot exist in a way that overlaps"
+Tiling problems can be converted to SAT by introducing a boolean variable for each configuration that each piece could possibly exist in, and then adding clauses that state that a piece must exist in exactly one configuration, and no configurations can overlap.

+#### Javascript SAT Solver

+The problem is converted to a [CNF](https://en.wikipedia.org/wiki/Conjunctive_normal_form) file (a common input format for SAT solvers).
-After this, we apply [boolean-sat](https://www.npmjs.com/package/boolean-sat) to solve the problem.
+After that, [boolean-sat](https://www.npmjs.com/package/boolean-sat) is applied to solve the problem.
 This is Javascript SAT solver based on my [forked repo](https://github.com/cemulate/SAT.js) of the original code written by Gregory Duck of at University of Singapore.

-Note that solving this problem is extremely inefficient.
-The size of the SAT problem created grows with the square of the number of pieces, and linearly with board area.
-Not only that, but solving the SAT problem itself runs in exponential time.
-(And we're doing all of this in JS, because why not).

-### My browser literally runs for days and/or crashes trying to find the solution

-Yes, I'm not surprised.
-This woefully inefficient javascript algorithm will start to choke (that is, take too long or run out of memory) on a puzzle as small as an 8x7 grid with 14 pieces.
-What should you do if you want to solve these for real?
-You should head over to my [forked puzzle-tools repo](https://github.com/cemulate/puzzle-tools), the original script on which this web app is based.
-The README there has details, but its a script you can download and run with puzzle files, using a real SAT solver called [glucose](http://www.labri.fr/perso/lsimon/glucose/).
+This is probably the least efficient method.
+Since the SAT problem must be specified in CNF, even the input file can get very large very quickly.

+#### Z3 Webassembly

+This was born out of an attempt to make the preceding method faster.
+Here, we convert the problem to [SMT](http://smtlib.cs.uiowa.edu/) format, and use the [Webassembly build](https://github.com/cpitclaudel/z3.wasm) of Microsoft Research's [Z3 Theorem Prover](https://github.com/Z3Prover/z3).
+ Generally speaking, this is a tool that can check the satisfiability of first-order logic statements over arbitrary theories, but we only utilize it for the predicate logic subset.